miguelcanosantana/CirsaHackaton/README.md

 This is the landing page.
 With a brief presentation of the web app.
 To navigate between pages use the top navbar.

 ![Register page](./wwwroot/Images/002.png)
-You can register a profile clicking in "Crear Cuenta de Afiliado".
+You can register a profile clicking in `Crear Cuenta de Afiliado`.
 (Keep in mind there is no data saving, reloading the browser deletes user info).

 ![Login page](./wwwroot/Images/003.png)
-You can login too clicking in "Iniciar Sesión", it's recommended to use the fake profile in the top section of this readme.
+You can login too clicking in `Iniciar Sesión`, it's recommended to use the fake profile in the top section of this readme.

 ![Dashboard](./wwwroot/Images/004.png)
 When registering or loging succesfully, you will be redirected to the dashboard page, here you can manage the affiliate referral page appearance.

-- Textos > Título: You can change the title of the invitation.
+- `Textos` > `Título`: You can change the title of the invitation.
-- Textos > Description: You can give a description about the referral advantages.
+- `Textos` > `Description`: You can give a description about the referral advantages.
-- Imágenes > Imagen Avatar (Not implemented): You can change the avatar image of the user in the invite.
+- `Imágenes` > `Imagen Avatar` (Not implemented): You can change the avatar image of the user in the invite.
-- Imágenes > Fondo Tilleable: Use a tilleable pattern background to display in the message.
+- `Imágenes` > `Fondo Tilleable`: Use a tilleable pattern background to display in the message.
-- Compartir > Link de afiliado: Share this link to share the referral invitation (Keep in mind it only works for the test profile as there is no data saving feature)
+- `Compartir` > `Link de afiliado`: Share this link to share the referral invitation (Keep in mind it only works for the test profile as there is no data saving feature)
-- Guardar > Guardar estilo: Saves the style.
+- `Guardar` > `Guardar estilo`: Saves the style.
-- Guardar > Ver invitación: Previews the invitation (Use this button if you made changes and pressed "Guardar estilo" instead just copying the code.
+- `Guardar` > `Ver invitación`: Previews the invitation (Use this button if you made changes and pressed `Guardar estilo` instead just copying the code.

 ![Referral](./wwwroot/Images/005.png)
 Default customer invitation.